Career HubResume

 A two-page resume that’s tailored, skimmable, and focused on what matters will always perform better than a crammed one-pager that leaves out the most important details.
 (Just don't fill it with fluff.)

-• You have 7+ years of experience with multiple relevant roles
+• 7+ years of experience across multiple roles

 📌 Resume Myth: A resume has to be one page